netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

-get-config towards the candidate datastore, the server may choose to return the special txid-unknown value (e.g. "!") or the txid value that would be used if the candidate was committed without further changes (if that txid value is known in advance by the server)."}
+get-config towards the candidate datastore, the server may choose to return the special txid-unknown value (e.g. "!") or the txid value that would be used if the candidate was committed without further changes (when that txid value is known in advance by the server)."}

 ## Dependencies within Transactions